In Part 1 of this tutorial, we cover the basics of how to use widgets in WordPress.

 - Adding a Recent Posts section to display your latest posts.

-- Configure how your Archived Posts display on the sidebar navigation menu.
+- Configure how Archived Posts display on the sidebar navigation section.

-The Widgets area is located in the WP dashboard and can be easily accessed by going to Appearance > Widgets …
+The Widgets area can be accessed inside the admin by going to Appearance > Widgets …

-This loads the Widgets screen in your web browser …
+This brings up the Widgets panel in your browser window …

 (WordPress Text widget)